dmierkin-vrinco/pdfqanda/README.md

 pdfqanda ingest path/to/document.pdf
 ```

-This extracts paragraphs, writes canonical rows in `kb.*`, and stores
+This extracts paragraphs, writes canonical rows in `kb.*`, and stores OpenAI
-deterministic embeddings alongside the text chunks.
+embeddings alongside the text chunks.

 ### Asking a Question